yousrae2004/CSS385-Checkpoint3/README.md

 # Checkpoint3: Game Test Summary

 For my game, A Cat's Quest, I had five different questions I asked three game testers below.
-My findings resulted in a similar result, which can be found in the summary section.
+My findings resulted in various thoughts and suggestions from the game testers, which can be found in the summary section.

 ## 5 Questions for Game Testers
 **1. What vibe does the game give off?**